clarkfitzg/sta141c-winter19/README.md

 - Homework must be turned in by the due date.
   No late homework accepted.
 - The lowest assignment score will be dropped.
-- The safest way to get full points for participation is to use Piazza on a weekly basis.
+- ~~The safest way to get full points for participation is to use Piazza on a weekly basis.~~ EDIT (clarification) The safest way to get full points for participation is to have some interaction on Piazza on a weekly basis.
+    Other ways are to interact in class, discussion, or office hours.

 ### Asking Questions